TalIfargan/GACN/README.md

 # GACN
+Please refer to the short paper we wrote regarding this work: [Paper](GACN.pdf)

 ## Introduction
 This project is a final project of NLP course.
 Maybe in the future we will publish our results.